Saddened beyond words at tragic demise of one of my 'dearest friends': PM Modi on Abe's death | Politics

 - India

-Condoling the demise of former Japanese premier Shinzo Abe, Prime Minister Narendra Modi on Friday said he dedicated his life to making the world a better place and as a mark of India's deepest respect, one-day national mourning shall be observed on July 9.
+Condoling the demise of his ''dear friend'' Shinzo Abe, Prime Minister Narendra Modi on Friday said the former Japanese premier dedicated his life to making the world a better place and as a mark of India's deepest respect, one-day national mourning shall be observed on July 9.

+In emotional posts on Twitter, Modi said that during his recent visit to Japan, he had the opportunity to meet Abe again and discuss many issues, but ''little did I know that this would be our last meeting''.

 Prime Minister Modi said he was shocked and saddened beyond words at the tragic demise of one of his ''dearest friends''.